asachs/blog/src/posts/2025-01-25-taking-a-stance.md

-Specifically, the challenge with implementing multiple strategies in parallel is that, unless one is careful to isolate the strategies from one another, they will often end up competing for the same resources and thus increasing contention (\$alpha$) in the system.
+Specifically, the challenge with implementing multiple strategies in parallel is that, unless one is careful to isolate the strategies from one another, they will often end up competing for the same resources and thus increasing contention ($\alpha$) in the system.
 Placing deadlines on delivery, which is a common practice in organizations, serves only to further increase contention ($\alpha$) and also increase coherency ($\beta$) as teams are forced to align their delivery schedules.